dnl0/brainwhack/readme.txt

-brainwhack (wip) -- probably the most convoluted BF interpreter out there.
+brainwhack -- probably the most convoluted BF interpreter out there.

 build with `make`, run with `./brainwhack <.bf file>`. to translate code to C run `./brainwhack --codegen <.bf file>`.